Could you pare down to the essentials and live permanently in less than 400 square feet of space?

 Whether you’re tiny home curious or itching for an outside-of-the-box weekend getaway, there’s no place more unique or picturesque in Orlando to satisfy your curiosity.

 Orlando Lakefront is home to 50 tiny home and RV lots, 11 of which are occupied by lakefront tiny home rentals ranging in size from 300 – 400 sq ft.
 Each cozy home features a unique layout, demonstrating the level of customization that’s possible in tiny home design.

-As an added bonus, each rental comes with free use of the community kayaks and paddle boards (just sign the waiver first) along with the chance to rent the community pontoon boat for $40/hour or $130 for the entire day.
+As an added bonus, each rental comes with free use of the community kayaks and paddle boards (just sign the waiver first) along with the chance to rent the community pontoon boat for an hourly or daily fee.
 You can also use the community’s fishing gear free of charge.

 John and I stayed in The Blue Heron, a bright and cheery 350-square-foot home with a spacious deck and sunny yellow door.
 Inside, details like mahogany floors, a sizeable bathroom, full-size kitchen appliances, high ceilings and stairs to the loft bedroom prove that tiny living doesn’t have to mean sacrifice.